chartjs/Chart.js/docs/03-Radar-Chart.md

 	//Boolean - Whether to show labels on the scale scaleShowLabels : false,

+	//Boolean - Whether to show labels on the x-axis scaleShowXLabels : false,

 	// Boolean - Whether the scale should begin at zero scaleBeginAtZero : true,